jestjs/jest/docs/TutorialReact.md

 ### DOM Testing

-If you'd like to instead render components to a mock implementation of the DOM APIs you can use the DOM renderer and the `jsdom` `testEnvironment`.
-You have to run `npm install --save-dev react-addons-test-utils` to use React's test utils.
+If you'd like to assert, and manipulate your rendered components you can use [Enzyme](http://airbnb.io/enzyme/) or React's [TestUtils](http://facebook.github.io/react/docs/test-utils.html).
+We use Enzyme for this example.

+You have to run `npm install --save-dev enzyme react-addons-test-utils` to use Enzyme (`react-addons-test-utils` is a peer dependency).

 Let's implement a simple checkbox which swaps between two labels: